 Mark S. Newman

-Mark S. Newman is Chairman and Chief Executive Officer of DRS Technologies, Inc. He joined the Company in 1973, four years after its founding, and became President and CEO in 1994, after serving many years as the company’s Chief Financial Officer.
+Mark S. Newman is the former Chairman and Chief Executive Officer of DRS Technologies, Inc. He joined the Company in 1973, four years after its founding, and became President and CEO in 1994, after serving many years as the company’s Chief Financial Officer.
 He was named a director in 1988, and in 1995, was elected Chairman of the Board.
 Under Mr. Newman’s leadership, DRS has become an established market leader on several of the most important 21st century military platforms and holds key positions in the markets it serves.
 The Company grew from a small specialty electronics supplier to a highly diversified defense technology provider with over 10,500 employees.
 In 2008, the company became a wholly-owned subsidiary of Finmeccanica SpA, a global leader in the aerospace, defense and security industries, with over 70,000 employees worldwide.
 Mr. Newman is active with many important professional organizations, including Business Executives for National Security (BENS), where he serves as a member of the board of directors.
 He is a member and supporter of the Navy League of the United States, the National Defense Industrial Association, the Association of the U.S. Army and the Surface Navy Association, among other professional affiliations.
 He is a past chairman of the American Electronics Association (AeA).
 Mr. Newman is also a director on the boards of Refac Optical Group and Congoleum.
 Mr. Newman earned a Bachelor’s degree in economics from the State University of New York at Binghamton and a Master’s of Business Administration degree in financial management from Pace University.
 He is also a Certified Public Accountant.
 Mr. Newman has received numerous awards and honors.
 He received the RADM John J. Bergen Industry Award, presented by the Navy League of the United States, as well as the Marine Corps Scholarship Foundation Semper Fidelis Award.
 Other honors include induction into the New Jersey High-Tech Hall of Fame and the Tri-County Scholarship Fund Hall of Fame.
 He is also a past winner of the Ernst & Young Entrepreneur of the Year Award.

 Honorable Dov S. Zakheim